 The humble intranet has been used by businesses for many years, but in more recent times has evolved to become a much more powerful tool than it was in the past.
 This has been helped along by the advances in technology that we’ve seen take place over the past couple of decades.

-An intranet is like a scaled-down version of the internet, where employees can access shared documents, social profiles, wikis and more.
-Given the right tools, the intranet can also be used for collaborating with colleagues and other key stakeholders.
+You can think of the intranet as a scaled-down version of the internet, where employees can access shared documents, social profiles, wikis and more.
+When integrated with the best online collaboration tools, the intranet can also be used for collaborating with colleagues and other key stakeholders.

 Whilst once connecting to and using the internet was a tedious affair, now high-speed connections and improvements to the web overall have made the internet a vital business tool.
 The majority of organisations now have a web presence, but more importantly, the intranet has improved to the extent that it’s now possible to collaborate online via the cloud and shared workspaces.

 Online collaboration tools (eg Skype Video Chat, Google Hangouts, screencasting tools, etc) have greatly improved, along with various other tools that are often initiated on the intranet.

 - Facilitating better communication between departments and offices